dschep/serverless-graphile/README.md

 ```

 ### Additional deploy options
-You can specify plugins to be loaded with a space delimited list with the `--apend-plugins` CLI
+You can specify graphile plugins to be loaded with a space delimited list with the `--append-plugins` CLI
 option.
 The plugins will be automatically installed on deploy.
 EG:
 ```
 npx serverless deploy \